miracle2k/android-remote-stacktrace/README.rst

             }

             @Override
-            public void handlerInstalled() {
+            public void handlerInstalled() {}
+        }));

         buildUserInterface();
     }
-        }));
-    }

-As you can see, we are avoiding the problem described in the previous section by calling buildUserInterface() inside the "handlerInstalled" callback.
-This means we can be sure that any exceptions occuring there will be caught, and a trace be saved.

-Further, to ensure that in case trace submission takes a bit longer (maybe the device is on a bad mobile connection) the user doesn't just see a blank screen, we are showing a dialog.
-You probably want to make this dialog have no buttons and set "cancelable" to false.
+You probably want to make the dialog have no buttons and set "cancelable" to false.

 Asking the user
 ---------------

 You may want to ask the user if he agrees with submitting the trace.
-Due to the asynchronous nature of the Android UI there isn't really a good way to do this solely inside the custom Processor.
-Instead, you need to do something along these lines:
+This is really easy as well, if somewhat awkward to write:

     public void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.main);

-        if (ExceptionHandler.hasStrackTraces()) {
-            askUserIfWeMaySubmit();
-        }
-        else {
-            installHandlerAndGo(false);
-        }
-    }

-    private void askUserPermissionResult(boolean permissionGranted) {
-        installHandlerAndGo(true);
-    }

-    private void installHandlerAndGo(boolean doSubmit) {
         ExceptionHandler.setup(this, new ExceptionHandler.Processor() {
             @Override
             public boolean beginSubmit() {
-                if (!doSubmit)
+                // Don't submit traces that may exist, we just
+                // install the handler.
                 return false;

-                showDialog(DIALOG_SUBMITTING_EXCEPTIONS);
-                return true;
             }
             @Override
-            public void submitDone() {
+            public void submitDone() {}
-                mExceptionSubmitDialog.cancel();
-            }

             @Override
-            public void handlerInstalled() {
+            public void handlerInstalled() {}
-                buildUserInterface();
+        }));

+        // Manually have a look at whether there are traces, and if so,
+        // ask the user if we may submit them. if (ExceptionHandler.hasStrackTraces())
+            askUserIfWeMaySubmit();
     }

-        }));
+    private void askUserPermissionResult(boolean permissionGranted) {
+        if (!permissionGranted) {
+            // Clear the traces we won't submit now from memory.
+            ExceptionHandler.clear();
+        }
+        else {
+            ExceptionHandler.submit();
+        }
     }

 Handling orientation change
 ---------------------------

 What happens if the user changes the orientation of the device while the thread sending out the stack traces is still active?

 Well, the exception handler ensures that no second thread will be started, and you can rely on the handlerInstalled() callback to be run for every setup() call, just as if the handler was installed for the first time.

 However, notice a couple of things: